 - Make sure you change your Password frequently or when you feel it has been compromised or tampered with.

 - Use a unique combination of characters (numbers and alphabet)to form your Password.

 - Make sure that your anti-virus protection program is updated to the latest version.

 - Update you Internet browser regularly, as newer versions usually include enhanced security features.

-- Make sure you check whether the Verisign Secured certificate appears correctly once you click on it.
+- Make sure you check whether the Norton Secured certificate appears correctly once you click on it.
 If it doesn't appear when you click on the sign, it is most likely a phishing site.

 - Make sure your Password is no less than 8 digits or 8 alphanumeric characters without repeating any digits or character more than once.

 - Check the authenticity of the Bank website by comparing the URL address.

 - Don't click on any links in emails to get to KFH Online corporate website or secured site.